happyhorseskull/drunk_renderer/README.md

 --steps

-determines the number of iterations that will be drawn. the default is 1,000
+determines the number of iterations that will be drawn.

 --effect